 The basic information of a book includes author(s), the title of the book, and the publication information.

-Last, First M. Book.
-City: Publisher, Year Published.
-Print.
+Last, First M. Book Title.
+Publisher, Year Published.

 Include the same information as a regular book.
 Add as much as the original publication information as possible.
 After citing the original publication information, add the electronic publication information.
-This includes the title of the internet site, the editor of the site (if given), the date of electronic publication (if given), and the sponsoring institution or organization.
-Also, be sure to include the date accessed and the URL.
+This includes the title of the internet site, the date of electronic publication (if given), and the sponsoring institution or organization.
+Also, be sure to include the URL.

-Last, First M. Book.
-City: Publisher, Year Published.
-Website Title.
-Web.
-Day Month Year Accessed.
+Last, First M. Book Title.
+Publisher, Year Published.
+Website Title, URL.

-Last, First M. Book.
-City: Publisher, Year Published.
-Database Name.
-Web.
-Date Month Year Accessed.
+Last, First M. Book Title.
+Publisher, Year Published.
+Database Name, URL.

 View our visual citation guide on how to cite a Book in MLA format.